ellakoa/postcard-poem/content/posts/rose-castles.md

 title: Rose Castles
 description: Deal, Walmer and Kingsdown a triple helping of loveliness, one seamlessly flows into the other along the delightful seafront.
-The beaches bloom with colour in the spring.
+The beaches from Deal to Kingsdown bloom with colour in June.
 collection: Places
 aspect: landscape
 image: /img/deal-beach-paddle-boarder.jpg